vlsergey/WE-Framework/README.md

-WE-Framework
+This project is closed
 ============

-Wikidata Edit Framework for Javascript
+This project was about Wikidata Edit Framework for Javascript.
+Since ruwiki porject (at least from my side) is out of Wikidata, there is no reason to continue it.